bantoinese83/Stem-Splitter-API/README.md

 **Note:** The filename format is `separated_{stems}stems_{unique_id}.zip` where `unique_id` is the first 8 characters of the request UUID.

+**⚠️ Important:** Synchronous mode may timeout on Railway due to edge proxy limits (~6-10 seconds).
+Use async mode for production deployments.

 **Error Responses:**

 | Status Code | Description |